hgq719/docs/introduction.md

 The token has an expiration time, if the token has expired, please call the API again to obtain a new token.

-### How to call the comm100 v3 api by the jwt token?
+### How to call the comm100 v3 api by the access token?
-You can use the jwt token to call the comm100 v3 api as follow Example.
+You can use the access token to call the comm100 v3 api as follow Example.

 ### Example